maria-i-ramos/PennCourseChromeExtension/README.md

 To learn more, please visit our [landing page](chaelseypark.github.io/PennCourseSearchPlus)!

 ## Authors
+- Chaesley Park,
+- Claire Zhao,
+- Maria Ramos,
-Chaesley Park, Claire Zhao, Maria Ramos, Ioannis Kalaitzidis ...
+- Ioannis Kalaitzidis

+Forked from:
+- Franci Branda-Chen,
+- Eshaan Chichula,
+- Matt Fu,
-Forked from Franci Branda-Chen, Eshaan Chichula, Matt Fu, Jake G. Murphy
+- Jake G. Murphy

 # How To Use The Penn Course Chrome Extension